theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 ## useEffect()

-Currently, we have two useEffects, The first useEffect is ran once after game launch.
-It directly sets up our canvas element and extracts the context system we need which is filled with various methods and properties used to add, remove and move our Instances accross the canvas system.
+Currently, we have two useEffects, The first useEffect is ran only once directly after Engine.jsx mounts.
+It directly sets up the canvas element and extracts the context system we need which is filled with various methods and properties used to add, remove and move the various Instances accross the canvas system.

 ### NOTE: _Make sure nothing is in the first useEffect dependency array.
-We let React handle state changes and our Instance code to control the canvas.
-Filling in this dependency array takes the control away from our Instances which is not ideal._
+We let React handle state changes and the Instance code to control the canvas.
+Filling in this dependency array takes the control away from the Instances which is not ideal._

 The second useEffect adds event listeners to listen for screen resolution changes.
 This is good for debug purposes in the browser but may be removed for production. _Take note that every pixel that the canvas is resized, forces a rerender._

 ## Canvas

 The root of everything visual (non-text) is displayed and manipulated through HTML5's canvas context system.
-Since React loves to rerender on state change (and a game typically has tons of state changes), we require our canvas to be bound to a reference to keep our frames in sync at all times.
+Since React loves to rerender on state change (and a game typically has tons of state changes), we require the canvas to be bound to a reference to keep the frames in sync at all times.

-The canvas ref is global through our context system.
+The canvas ref is global through the context system.

 ## setupOnLoad()

-This function is called before our frame loop (update) starts in our useEffect.
+This function is called before the frame loop (update) starts in the useEffect.
 It runs once to setup any level post-load criteria that must be fulfilled before gameplay can start.

 Ideally, anything you place inside setupOnLoad should come with an onLoad() method like so: